UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Abstract

 \section{Abstract}

-Ultrasound is a widely used imaging modality in clinical practice due to its low cost, portability, and safety.
-Current research in general AI for healthcare focuses on large language models and general segmentation models, with insufficient attention to solutions addressing both disease prediction and tissue segmentation.
-In this study, we propose a novel universal framework for ultrasound, namely \modelname, which is a promptable framework for ultrasound image classification and segmentation.
-The universality of this model is derived from its versatility across various aspects.
-It proficiently manages any ultrasound nature, any anatomical position, any input type and excelling not only in segmentation tasks but also in classification tasks.
-We introduce a novel module that incorporates this information as a prompt and seamlessly embedding it within the model's learning process.
-To train and validate our proposed model, we curated a comprehensive ultrasound dataset from publicly accessible sources, encompassing up to \OrganNum~distinct anatomical positions with over \AnnoNum~annotations.
-Experimental results demonstrate that our model achieves performance comparable to state-of-the-art models, and surpasses both a model trained on a single dataset and an ablated version of the network lacking prompt guidance.
-Additionally, we conducted zero-shot and fine-tuning experiments on new datasets, which proved that our model possesses strong generalization capabilities and can be effectively adapted to new data at low cost through its adapter module.
-We will continuously expand the dataset and optimize the task specific prompting mechanism towards the universality in medical ultrasound.
-Model weights, data processing workflows, and code will be open source to the public (https://github.com/Zehui-Lin/UniUSNet).
+Ultrasound is widely used in clinical practice due to its affordability, portability, and safety.
+However, current AI research often overlooks combined disease prediction and tissue segmentation.
+We propose \modelname, a universal framework for ultrasound image classification and segmentation.
+This model handles various ultrasound types, anatomical positions, and input formats, excelling in both segmentation and classification tasks.
+Trained on a comprehensive dataset with over \AnnoNum~annotations from \OrganNum~distinct anatomical positions, our model matches state-of-the-art performance and surpasses single-dataset and ablated models.
+Zero-shot and fine-tuning experiments show strong generalization and adaptability with minimal fine-tuning.
+We plan to expand our dataset and refine the prompting mechanism, with model weights and code available at (https://github.com/Zehui-Lin/UniUSNet).